fredhutchio/RNAseq/skills/README.md

 as well as computationally proficient staff who are interested in learning best practices for working with research software.
 The concepts course listed above (or equivalent knowledge) is a pre- or co-requisite for this course.
-As this class focuses on applying reproducible computational methods (e.g., computer coding) to interrogate bioinformatics data, additional pre-requisites include Introduction to R (or equivalent knowledge).
+As this class focuses on applying reproducible computational methods (e.g., computer coding) to interrogate bioinformatics data, additional pre-requisites include prior experience with both the Unix shell and R statistical programming.

-FIXME: basic familiarity with Unix command line (or one-hour crash course), include things this class doesn't include (developing workflows, Galaxy)
+See [Prerequisites](#prerequisites) for more information about what concepts and skills should be familiar to you before this course.

 By the end of this course,
 you should be able to: